 She has been invited to venues such as Melba Hall in Melbourne, Bergen Festival, Grand Concert Hall Hanoi, Antwerp Chamber Music, Nordens Hus Thorshavn, Holland Music Sessions, South Bohemian Chamber Music Festival, Societa Umanitaria Milan, Hindsgavl Festival, Klang Festival, Golden Days Copenhagen, Shanghai Academy Concert Hall, Tivoli Festival aso.

-Being selected to be a part of the "Young Elite" program of the Danish Art Foundation, she is encouraged to continue to expand her chamber music playing both in her homeland and outside of its boarders.
+Being selected to be a part of the "Young Elite" program of the Danish Art Foundation, she has been encouraged to continue to expand her chamber music playing both in her homeland and outside of its boarders.

 Here are a few facts about her musical life so far: